TransformDevTeam/git-practice/README.md

 Task 2:

 Create a pull request for approval.
 If approved by other team member, merge changes to the master branch.
-(Next time, we will change the git repository settings so that you cannot merge into the master branch without having atleast 1 team member approving the pull request)
+(Next time, we will change the git repository settings so that you cannot merge into the master branch without having atleast 1 team member approving the pull request, same with the develop branch)

 Task 3:

-Review, comment, approve, and merge pull requests to merge branches!
+Review, comment, approve, and merge pull requests to merge branches to master!

 Task 4: